 This report comes in CSV format, with three columns:

-- Tag Name: the text of the tag as it appears in your knowledge base
+- Tag Name: The text of the tag as it appears in your knowledge base.

-- Article Usage: a count of all the non-deleted articles that use this tag
+- Article Usage: A count of all the non-deleted articles that use this tag.

-- Category Usage: a count of all the topic display and custom content categories that use this tag
+- Category Usage: A count of all the topic display and custom content categories that use this tag.

 To generate a tags usage report:

-- Select the link to Generate Usage Report.
+- Select Generate Usage Report:

 Additional actions will depend on which browser you're using.

-- That aren't used anywhere (have 0 Article Usage and 0 Category Usage), which are "safe" to delete: Sort by the Article Usage column and review
+- That aren't used anywhere (have 0 Article Usage and 0 Category Usage), which are "safe" to delete: Sort by the Article Usage column and review.

-- That are slight variations or duplicates of each other so they can be merged: Sort by the Tag Name column and review
+- That are slight variations or duplicates of each other so they can be merged: Sort by the Tag Name column and review.

-- With low usage overall that might be candidates for deletion, merging, or editing: Sort by the Article Usage or Category Usage columns and review
+- With low usage overall that might be candidates for deletion, merging, or editing: Sort by the Article Usage or Category Usage columns and review.

-- Identify tags that are misspelled or improperly formatted for editing: Sort by the Tag Name column and review
+- Identify tags that are misspelled or improperly formatted for editing: Sort by the Tag Name column and review.